integrations/microsoft-teams/Readme1.md

 ## Notifications
 After the app is installed, and once you've subscribed to your Organization or Repository, you will start receiving notificiations for the following activities as rich text in your channels.
 - `issues` - Opened, closed and reopened issues
-- `pulls` - New, draft, merged and closed pull requests
+- `pulls` - New, merged and closed pull requests

 <p align="left"><img width="500" alt="Issue" src="images/Issue.PNG"></p>
 <p align="left"><img width="500" alt="PR" src="images/PR.PNG"></p>